sea with rock shore and colourful houses in cinque terre itinerary 3 days

 train on rock cliff with mountain on 3 day cinque terre itinerary

-(Travel tips: all ways of getting to Cinque Terre have La Spezia as the meeting point.
-You’ll read more about this in the section About: Visiting Cinque Terre below)
+Travel tips: all ways of getting to Cinque Terre have La Spezia as the meeting point.
+You’ll read more about this in the section About: Visiting Cinque Terre below.

-Afternoon and evening in Monterosso al Mare
+Afternoon and Evening in Monterosso al Mare

 Hop on the train and continue your journey to Monterosso al Mare, one of the five stunning villages of Cinque Terre.
 The train ride itself is a treat, winding through tunnels and offering breathtaking views of the Ligurian coastline.

-As you step off the train, you find yourself in the lively Fegina neighbourhood or New Town (the main beach area).
+As you step off the train, you will find yourself in the lively Fegina neighbourhood or New Town (the main beach area).

 Monterosso is the only flat village in the region, offering not just one but two stunning beaches – a soft and sandy one and another is smooth pebbles.
-The neighbourhood is just one of the two distinct neighbourhoods in Monterosso, the other being the historic Vecchio or old town.
+The neighbourhood is just one of the two distinct neighbourhoods in Monterosso, the other being the historic Vecchio or Old Town.
 Both are connected by a picturesque promenade and a tunnel that cuts through the rock.

 Choose your own adventure: